OECD Home › Public governance › Publications & Documents

 Publications & Documents

-This is the Spanish translation of the 2012 Recommendation of the Council on Regulatory Policy and Governance.
+This is the German translation of the 2012 Recommendation of the Council on Regulatory Policy and Governance.
 It sets the current thinking of how to effectively implement regulatory policy in countries, based on over a decade of OECD experience.